Things which invalidate the fast

 Things which invalidate fasting

-3) Any liquids or solids that reach the body cavity invalidate fasting.
-It is a condition in the Hanafi and Maliki schools that solids must settle in the stomach to invalidate fasting.
+• Deliberate vomiting.
+Any liquids or solids that reach the body cavity invalidate fasting.
+It is a condition in the Hanafi and Maliki school that solids must settle in the stomach to invalidate fasting.

-As for applying kohl: According to some scholars, the fast is invalidated if kohl is applied during the fasting hours of Ramadan and one can feel its taste in the throat or mouth.
-Abu Hanifa and al-Shafi'i (may God be pleased with them) maintain that kohl does not invalidate the fast, even if it is applied during the fasting hours of Ramadan.
-They base their opinion on reports narrating that the Prophet (peace and blessings be upon him) used to apply kohl during the fasting hours of Ramadan.
-This is the preponderant opinion in our view.
+• Applying kohl.
+According to some scholars, the fast is invalidated if kohl is applied during the fasting hours of Ramadan and one can feel its taste in the throat or mouth.
+Abu Hanifa and al-Shafi'i, may Allah be pleased with them, maintain that kohl does not invalidate the fast even if applied during the fasting hours of Ramadan.
+They base their opinion on reports narrating that the prophet [pbuh] used to apply kohl during the fasting hours of Ramadan.
+On our view, this is the preponderant opinion.